home-assistant/developers.home-assistant/docs/operating-system/getting-started.md

 ## Build Images using Build Container

-The script `scripts/enter.sh` makes sure the build container image gets built and starts the build environment container.
-Arguments to it will be directly executed in the container.
-The `Makefile` in the root is meant to be run inside the container.
+The script `scripts/enter.sh` builds the build container image and starts a container using that image.
+Arguments passed to the script get executed inside the container.

 HAOS uses a configuration file for each supported target.
-The configuration file needs to be passed to make to build for a specific target.
-The available configuration files can be found in `buildroot-external/configs/`.
-Note that the ending `_defconfig` will be appended automatically and *must not* be passed to make.
-E.g. to build the Raspberry Pi 4 64-bit image use the following command:
+To build for a specific target (board), the configuration file needs to be passed to `make`.
+The configuration files are stored in `buildroot-external/configs/`.
+Note that the ending `_defconfig` will be appended automatically and *must not* be passed to `make`.
+E.g. to build the Raspberry Pi 4 64-bit configuration `buildroot-external/configs/rpi4_64_defconfig` use the following command:

 ```
 $ sudo scripts/enter.sh make rpi4_64